Digitalisation for Sustainability (MEE128)

 It is expected that upon completion of this course that the students will have the following knowledge, skills, and general competencies:

-• Critically assess and compare the various and varying challenges encountered by digitalisation for sustainability.
+• Critically assess and compare options of digitalisation for sustainability

 Required prerequisite knowledge